 Farmer pleads guilty to animal cruelty charges

-The farmer plead guilty to 17 charges of aggravated cruelty, under the Prevention of Cruelty to Animals Act 1986.
+The farmer pleaded guilty to two charges of failing to provide sufficient feed, three charges of aggravated cruelty, and a charge for failure to comply with notices under the Prevention of Cruelty to Animals Act 1986.

-"The case served as a reminder that it is an offence for livestock owners to fail to provide for their welfare."
+“The case serves as a strong reminder that it is an offence for livestock owners to fail to provide for their welfare.”